kjuulh/talks/2024-10-17-devops/slides.md

 1 hour to deploy
 1 deploy every week
 =
-1 change to get it right every week
+1 chance to get it right every week
 ```

 ---